mjeedx/DevOps_online_Kyiv_2021Q2/m6/task6.2/readme.md

 Also you can use DHCP DNSMASQ server.
 We'll configure it on step 4.

-3. Ñhecking IP addresses and internet access:
+3. Checking IP addresses and internet access:

 ![1](screenshots/3.jpg)